Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Think a pillar page is only good for Google rankings?

-This example proves otherwise, as Spot On‘s Alison Brunson explains: “Each of our pillar pages has a niche focus which allows us to reach our target audience and generate qualified leads.”
+How to Build a Successful Digital Marketing Strategy for Healthcare Software pillar page proves otherwise, as Spot On‘s Alison Brunson explains: “Each of our pillar pages has a niche focus which allows us to reach our target audience and generate qualified leads.”

 “We give our visitors the option to download a PDF version of the pillar page by using a popup form; they are able to take the helpful piece of content on-the-go, and we are able to capture these leads!”